 Faculty Fellows meet weekly for a luncheon seminar to present research, debate ideas, and learn from colleagues.
 They participate in Center events of their choosing where they often also contribute as moderators and interlocutors.
 During their residency, Fellows are expected to be present in New York within the University community and take on a reduced teaching schedule.

-Note: Faculty members who have been Faculty Fellows in previous years are not eligible to apply for the same fellowship a second time.
-This does not affect past fellows’ eligibility for the Center’s other grants programs.
+Note: Faculty members who have been Faculty Fellows in previous years are eligible to apply for the same fellowship again eight years after their previous fellowship.
+If you are unsure whether you are eligible, please contact the Center directly.

 There are two main requirements expected of faculty participating in this program.